-Our research has shown that mature learning organisations are more successful at integrating learning and work, but they don’t abandon formal learning.
+Our research has shown that mature learning organizations are more successful at integrating learning and work, but they don’t abandon formal learning.
 One of their strategies is to design learning campaigns and programmes that build and encourage new habits.

-The ability to change behaviour through habit creation is crucial to becoming a top performing organisation, particularly as learners have the skills to efficiently learn and unlearn knowledge.
+The ability to change behaviour through habit creation is crucial to becoming a top performing organization, particularly as learners have the skills to efficiently learn and unlearn knowledge.
 People professionals have a unique opportunity to go beyond the tangible, shaping not just the content that is being taught, but how the knowledge is integrated into the behaviour of the learners.

 Habits are routine actions that embed new behaviours into the business.
-Although they appear to contradict the concept of an agile learning culture, the ability to rapidly create new habits and change behaviour on an ongoing basis means that an organisation is flexible enough to adapt to change.
+Although they appear to contradict the concept of an agile learning culture, the ability to rapidly create new habits and change behaviour on an ongoing basis means that an organization is flexible enough to adapt to change.
 By creating a habit, or rather a reflexive action within learners, L&D professionals have the capability to improve the efficiency and effectiveness of learning as a whole within their organisation.

 The 30-day challenge is a format used by fitness colleagues to help us improve our health, diet and bodies.
 The trick is to consistently make a small and intentional change every day for 30 days to instill new patterns of behaviour.
 It not only works for our physical health but also can play a major role in shifting our attitudes to the way that we learn.

 Our friends at Citibank have been incredibly successful in applying the 30-day challenge in changing the way that colleagues think about how they learn and interact.
 They are literally changing the culture of learning by establishing and reinforcing new habits one tiny step at a time.